Coatings for turbine blades

 Land-based gas turbines as used in the power generation industry are in principle very similar, but larger, and the actual turbine (the last rows of blades in the engine) is not connected with the rest of the engine, but drives a generator.
 In some cases however, a first turbine does drive the compressor, while a second is connected to a generator (power generation) or power shaft (marine engine).

-As visible in the temperature and pressure profile on the last page, the conditions in the gas turbine vary widely.
-Different materials are therefore chose for different parts, as illustrated below:
+As visible in the temperature and pressure profile, the conditions in the gas turbine vary widely.
+Different materials are therefore chosen for different parts, as illustrated below:

 Materials used in different components of a jet engine